 Number of participants in walking campaign

-In March 2021, we were certified as “Health & Productivity Management Outstanding Organization 2021 - White 500 (Large Enterprise Category)” jointly promoted by the Ministry of Economy, Trade and Industry (METI) and the Nippon Kenko Kaigi*4 for the third consecutive year.
-We were in the top 100 of the responding companies and received high praise.
+In March 2022, we were certified as “Health & Productivity Management Outstanding Organization 2022 - White 500 (Large Enterprise Category)” jointly promoted by the Ministry of Economy, Trade and Industry (METI) and the Nippon Kenko Kaigi*4 for four consecutive year.
+Also, we were in the top 50 of the responding companies (2,869 companies in FY2021) and received high praise for second consecutive year.
 We will continue to work on health management through various activities.

 For effective and efficient health management, we have clarified the important issues and evaluation indicators (KPI) that we want to solve, and we have visualized the flow of initiatives toward the resolution of important issues as a story.